Configuration Guide

 DEBUG_CODEX_PLUGIN=1 opencode run "test" --model=openai/your-model

-Look for hasModelSpecificConfig: true
+Look for hasModelSpecificConfig: true in debug output.

 Options Ignored